 Setting Spray vs. Powder: What’s The Difference?

-Setting powder and setting spray are both used to increase makeup longevity, but they serve different purposes and are used in distinct ways.
+Both setting powder and setting spray are used to increase makeup longevity, but they serve different purposes and are used in distinct ways.

-When deciding between setting spray vs setting powder, it’s important to understand that the texture and formulations of each differ, and as such, they’re used for different purposes.
-Setting powder can be used to set the whole face, but they’re often dusted on to areas prone to shine, like the T-zone.
+When deciding between setting spray vs. setting powder, it’s good to understand that the texture and formulations of each differ, and as such, they’re used for different purposes.
+Setting powder can be used to set the whole face, but it’s often dusted onto targeted areas prone to shine, like the T-zone.
 You can apply powder all over, but you’ll need to use a lighter hand—an overzealous application could leave your base looking flat or cakey.
-Setting powders also require a tool of some sort to apply (typically, a fluffy brush or sponge).
+Setting powders also requires a tool of some sort to apply (typically, a fluffy brush or sponge).

 Setting sprays come with the tool built-in, so you don’t need to cram anything else into your makeup bag to use one.
-Instead, you uncap the bottle, hold it around 12 inches from your face, and mist it evenly over your skin.
-The liquid will help “seal” your makeup in place and prevent it from creasing, smudging, or flaking.
-While it’s technically possible to apply too much setting spray, doing so won’t leave your skin cakey or dull-looking—if anything, it’ll just take longer to dry.
+Instead, you uncap the bottle, hold it around 6-8 inches from your face, and mist it evenly over your skin.
+The liquid will help “seal” your makeup in place and prevent it from creasing, smudging, transferring, or flaking.
+It’s technically possible to apply too much setting spray, but this won’t leave your skin cakey or dull-looking—if anything, it’ll just take longer to dry.

 How To Choose Between Setting Powder and Setting Spray

-If you’re still not sure whether to use setting spray or powder to set your makeup, consider your skin type, desired finish, and the other products you use in your makeup routine.
+If you don't know whether to use a setting spray or powder to set your makeup, consider your skin type, desired finish, and the other products you use in your makeup routine.

 1. Skin type

-The first thing to think about in the setting powder vs setting spray debate is your skin type.
+Skin type is the first thing to be considered in the setting powder vs. setting spray debate.
 If you have oily or combination skin, setting powder is often ideal as it can help absorb excess oil and control shine for a more balanced look.
 Setting sprays, meanwhile, are suitable for just about everyone.
-To avoid looking too shiny, we suggest opting for a formula with a natural finish, such as the L’Oréal Paris Infallible Setting Spray.
+We suggest opting for a formula with a natural finish to avoid looking too shiny.

 2. Desired finish

-If you prefer your skin to look a bit glowier, you may favor setting spray.
-Setting sprays have a lighter application compared to powders so the coverage is sheerer and more natural-looking.
+If you tend to gravitate toward glowier makeup looks, a setting spray might be a better bet.
+Setting sprays have a lighter application when compared to powders, so the coverage is sheerer and more natural-looking.
 Plus, unlike powders, they come in an array of finishes, so you should be able to find one that suits your preferences.

 3. Makeup routine

 Next, consider the complexity and longevity of your makeup routine.
 Setting powder is excellent for intricate looks where you need a precise application.
-It also works well if you’re only looking to set specific areas (like the under-eye).
+It also works well if you wish to set specific areas (like the under-eye).
 However, it can look cakey when layered over other powder products, like bronzer, blush, or highlighter.
 Setting spray, meanwhile, covers the entire face in seconds.
-Plus, it layers beautifully over powder and liquid makeup, so it can fit into just about any makeup routine.
+Plus, it layers beautifully over powder and liquid makeup.
+Because of its performance, it can fit into any makeup routine.

 Next Up: 9 Sweat-proof Makeup Products That Won’t Melt Off Your Face